erin-yl/webpack-practice/README.md

 # Webpack Practice
-This practice consist of a series of Webpack-related tasks intended to complement the JavaScript content on The Odin Project (TOP).
+This practice consists of Webpack configuration files intended to complement the JavaScript content on The Odin Project (TOP).